Chart Color Schemes

 AreaSearch analysis places Calga - Kulnura well above average for employment performance across multiple indicators

 Calga-Kulnura has a skilled workforce with diverse sector representation.
-Its unemployment rate was 2.4% as of June 2025, which is 1.8% lower than Greater Sydney's rate of 4.2%.
+Its unemployment rate was 2.4% in June 2025, below Greater Sydney's rate of 4.2%.

-Employment growth in the area over the past year was estimated at 2.1%.
-As of June 2025, 2634 residents were employed, with workforce participation broadly similar to Greater Sydney's 60.0%.
-Key industries of employment among residents are agriculture, forestry & fishing, health care & social assistance, and construction.
-The area has a particularly strong specialization in agriculture, forestry & fishing, with an employment share 32 times the regional level.
+Employment growth over the past year was estimated at 2.1%.
+As of June 2025, 2,634 residents were employed.
+The key industries are agriculture, forestry & fishing, health care & social assistance, and construction.
+Agriculture, forestry & fishing is particularly strong, with an employment share 32.0 times the regional level.

-Conversely, finance & insurance is under-represented, with only 1.6% of Calga-Kulnura's workforce compared to 7.3% in Greater Sydney.
-The area functions as an employment hub, hosting more jobs than residents and attracting workers from surrounding areas, with a ratio of 1.3 workers per resident at the Census.
-During the year to June 2025, employment levels increased by 2.1%, while labour force increased by 2.6%, causing the unemployment rate to rise by 0.5 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment rate.
-State-level data from Sep-25 shows NSW employment contracted by 0.41%, losing 19270 jobs, with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5% and lags behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to Calga-Kulnura's employment mix suggests local growth of approximately 5.9% over five years and 12.5% over ten years.
+Finance & insurance, however, is under-represented at 1.6% compared to Greater Sydney's 7.3%.
+The area functions as an employment hub with 1.3 workers per resident.
+Employment levels increased by 2.1% and labour force by 2.6% during the year to June 2025, raising unemployment rate by 0.5 percentage points.
+In contrast, Greater Sydney had employment growth of 2.6% and labour force growth of 2.9%, with a 0.3 percentage point rise in unemployment rate.
+State-level data to Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with an unemployment rate of 3.9%.
+National unemployment rate was 4.3% during this period.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Calga-Kulnura's employment mix suggests local employment should increase by 5.9% over five years and 12.5% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment